anuraghazra/anuraghazra.github.io/content/case-studies/005-gyrododge.md

 > [check out the code](https://github.com/anuraghazra/GyroDodge/blob/master/js/Player.js)

-In Player class we have some interesting stuff, lets see the constructor first
+In Player class we have some exciting stuff, let's see the constructor first

 ```js
 class Player {